ReCoRe: Regularized Contrastive Representation Learning of World Model: Experiments

 \subsection{Generalizable Auxiliary Tasks}

 The results for the DMControl suite \cite{dmc-tunyasuvunakool2020} experiments are shown in Table \ref{tbl:dmc-results}.
-We have used image denoising and region filling as the intervention invariant auxiliary tasks in this experiments, where interventions are adding color noise and image sub-region masking.
-ReCoRe achieved competitive results, and the key findings are: i) even though depth reconstruction is an ideal task to enforce the invariant features learning on ReCoRe explicitly, the competitive results, even without depth reconstruction show the wider applicability of the proposed model; ii) ReCoRe is competitive with CURL, the closest state-of-the-art RL method with contrastive learning.
+We have used image denoising (I) and semantic segmentation (S) as the intervention invariant auxiliary tasks in these experiments.
+ReCoRe achieved competitive results, and the key findings are: i) even though depth reconstruction is an ideal task to enforce the invariant features learning on ReCoRe explicitly, the competitive results, even without depth reconstruction show the wider applicability of the proposed model; ii) ReCoRe outperform CURL on 8 out of 12 experiments, the closest state-of-the-art RL method with contrastive learning; iii) better invariant regularizer yields better results i.e. ReCoRe produces better results with segmentation than denoising as an auxiliary task.
 Hence, we can conclude that ReCoRe is also competitive with end-to-end deep RL techniques even when training and evaluation environments come from similar distributions (and no OoD generalization is necessary).

-Additionally we include other baseline models RAD \cite{data-aug-laskin20}, SAC+AE \cite{sac-ae-yarats2021}, Pixel SAC \cite{p-or-s-sac-haarnoja2018} and State SAC \cite{p-or-s-sac-haarnoja2018}.
-However, as explained in the literature review if an agent does not need to consider the downstream tasks then optimization of the additional constraints (as in ReCoRe and CURL) hinders the performance (also noted by CURL \cite{curl-laskin20}).
+Additionally we include other baseline models RAD \cite{data-aug-laskin20}, SAC+AE \cite{sac-ae-yarats2021}, and Pixel SAC \cite{p-or-s-sac-haarnoja2018}.
+However, as explained in the literature review, if an agent does not need to consider the downstream tasks then optimization of the additional constraints (as in ReCoRe and CURL) hinders the performance (also noted by CURL \cite{curl-laskin20}).
 So ReCoRe, CURL and Dreamer are the main competitors, as they optimize the feature learning and the controller separately.
+We have noticed that hyperparameter optimization for individual DMC tasks yields better results.
+However, we used the same set of parameters for all the tasks with ReCoRe.